canvasxyz/canvas/docs/6-networking.md

 Once you've deployed your application, you can also use libp2p to check who your application is connected to, and who else is running the same application.

+Unless configured otherwise, apps start with libp2p enabled, so they will try to connect to the network immediately.

 ## Table of contents

 - [Checking connection status](#checking-connection-status)